sebbbbbb-cyber/Roblox-Client-Optimizer/README.md

 - Enables ParallelHumanoidManager
 - Enables BatchAssetApi

+# What about Byfron?
+RCO remains operational regardless of Roblox's new anticheat measures (known as Hyperion / Byfron) as we do not inject a DLL nor do we modify live client memory.

+# Will I get banned for using this?
+No, RCO's operations are fully compliant with the Roblox Terms of Service, as we use a method that Roblox themselves intentionally added to the client to modify flags.

 # Issues?
 1. RCO itself *ONLY* works on Windows, though it should also work on custom Windows mods.
 (Only tested on 10) (Semi support for 11)
 2. For Linux support, use https://github.com/vinegarhq/vinegar